-Conditions - Stipends will only be awarded to students who are enrolled for the current academic year.
-Students on an approved leave of absence are not eligible to receive a stipend.

-Should a student not complete the specified requirements or fulfill the approved activities, the stipend must be repaid in full.
-Students will sign an agreement to this effect.
+The Office of Global Health will cover the cost of an economy-class round-trip flight; no other funding will be given.
+Funding will only be awarded to students who are enrolled for the current academic year.
+Students on an approved leave of absence are not eligible to receive funds.
+Should a student not complete the specified requirements or fulfill the approved activities, the funding must be repaid in full.